 Bhutan is a small Himalayan kingdom located in the eastern Himalayan region between China and India.
-Spread in a total area of 46,500 sq. km., the total population of Bhutan is near about 780,000.
+Spread over a total area of 46,500 sq. km., the total population of Bhutan is near about 780,000.
 The Bhutanese currency is called Ngultrum and their national language is Dzongkha.
-Along with agriculture and hydropower, tourism is a major sector for Bhutan’s economic development, which is pinned on the vision ‘A green and self-reliant economy sustained by a knowledge-based society guided by the philosophy of Gross National Happiness.’
+Along with agriculture and hydropower, tourism is a major sector of Bhutan’s economic development, which is pinned on the vision of ‘A green and self-reliant economy sustained by a knowledge-based society guided by the philosophy of Gross National Happiness.’

 Bhutan has two domestic airports in Jakar (Bumthang Dzongkhag) and Gelephu.
 Bhutan’s only international airport is located in Paro, called Paro International Airport, and two domestic airports in Jakar (Bumthang Dzongkhag) and Gelephu.

-The biodiversity here ranges from snowy Himalayan peaks in the north, hills, and valleys in the central region and tropical forests and savannahs in the south.
-Bhutan has 19 Himalayan peaks above 7000m among which Gangkhar Puensum (7570m) is the highest peak in Bhutan followed by Jomolhari (7314m), Kula Kangri, Tongshanjiabu, etc. located along Bhutan-China border.
+The biodiversity here ranges from snowy Himalayan peaks in the north, hills, and valleys in the central region, and tropical forests and savannahs in the south.
+Bhutan has 19 Himalayan peaks above 7000m among which Gangkhar Puensum (7570m) is the highest peak in Bhutan followed by Jomolhari (7314m), Kula Kangri, Tongshanjiabu, etc. located along the Bhutan-China border.
 Around 70% of the land is covered in forests and there are a total of 9 protected areas in Bhutan.

-The three main ethnic groups of Bhutan are Tshanglas, Ngalops, and the Lhotshampas.
+The three main ethnic groups of Bhutan are the Tshanglas, Ngalops, and the Lhotshampas.
 Bhutan is the only country in South Asia devoid of class or caste hierarchy.
 The traditional dress of Bhutan is called Gho (male attire) and Kira (female attire).
 Some of the biggest cultural and religious festivals observed in Bhutan are Tsechu, Jambay Lhakhang Drup, Punakha Drubchen, and Haa summer festival.

 Bhutan Climate: